 The Meadow Run Trail is a 1.85 mile loop-hike in Fayette County, half of which takes place along the banks of Meadow Run.

 Hikers, photographers, and the fishing public alike all flock to Meadow Run for the radiant fall foliage along its banks every October.

 The Blue Hole on Blue Hole Run (along Blue Hole Road!) in Somerset County turns a magical shade of gold every October.

 Located close to Cole Run Falls (mentioned earlier), you’ll find it roadside at an obvious pull-off at GPS coordinates 39.97254, -79.29808.

 This Forbes State Forest attraction takes on a dreamy appearance when the pool of water composing the Blue Hole fills with swirling red and gold leaves.

 Since 1881, the irresistible fall foliage of the Laurel Highlands has graced the banks of the Stonycreek River around the Glessner Covered Bridge.

-Although it is currently (as of September 2020) closed due to COVID, the Somerset Historical Center is normally a prime spot to view fall foliage in the Laurel Highlands.
+The Somerset Historical Center is a prime spot to view fall foliage in the Laurel Highlands.

 In addition to numerous historic buildings scattered around the grounds of the museum, the Somerset Historical Center is also home to Walters Mill Covered Bridge, moved there to prevent its demolition in the 1960s.